lbbrhzn/ocpp/docs/debugging.md

     websockets.server: debug
 ```

-Filtering for websockets.server will yield this:
+Filtering for websockets.server should yield something like this:

 ```
 2022-03-16 16:33:08 INFO (MainThread) [websockets.server] server listening on 0.0.0.0:9000